RouHim/sons-of-the-forest-container-image/README.md

 docker-compose restart
 ```

-In order to check the server logs, use the following command:
+To check the server logs, use the following command:

 ```bash
 docker-compose logs -f
 ```

+## Update

+To update the server, just restart the container.
+The server checks for updates and validates on every boot per default.

+> To skip update and validation of the server files on every boot,
+> set the `FAST_BOOT` env variable to `true`.

 ## Configuration